PFC and PFAS-free: why is it important?

 ©Live For The Outdoors

-Should we avoid PFCs?
+Should we avoid PFCs and PFAS?

 If you produce a stable, hardy, and hydrophobic chemical, what do you suppose it might do if it ends up in the environment?
 Perhaps predictably, stable, hardy, and hydrophobic PFCs take a very long time to break down in the natural environment and have thus been dubbed 'forever chemicals'.